Composite Sun

 A composite chart is an astrology chart created from the midpoint positions between two people’s birth charts.
 It represents the relationship itself as one shared chart, rather than describing either person separately.

-No. Synastry compares two birth charts to show how two people affect each other.
-A composite chart combines two charts through midpoint calculations to show the relationship as one shared chart.
+No. Synastry compares two natal charts to show how two people affect each other.
+A composite chart combines two charts through midpoint calculations to show the relationship as its own chart.

 Astrology is a symbolic tool for reflection and self-understanding.
 Composite charts can offer insight into relationship patterns, but they should not be used as the only basis for major life or relationship decisions.